 With Rechtsschutzversicherung you pay a monthly premium to your insurer and oblige them to save your arse whenever you find yourself in the middle of a shitstorm – such as a dispute with your neighbours from hell, or when you leave a libellous review for a business or get in a car accident.

 The following companies offer legal protection (in German only!)

 If you are looking for service in English, then GetSafe offers comprehensive private and professional legal protection insurance starting from 17.79 Euros per month.

 So here are my top essentials that every expat freelancer in Germany should have in their toolkit.
-Did you have any other useful insurance for self employment in Germany?
+Did you have any other useful insurance for self-employment in Germany?
 What other products or services are a must-have for you?
-Let us know in comments below.
+Let us know in the comments below.